 Babies and toddlers are growing rapidly, and at times, it seems like their stomach is a bottomless pit.
 Seriously, where does all that food go?

-If your child is hungry, they’re not going to be able to fall asleep.
-Also, even if they do manage to fall asleep, a hunger pain or growling tummy can wake them up prematurely.
-Make sure you provide a small snack before naptime and give them time to digest before laying them down.
+If your child is hungry, they’re probably not going to be able to fall asleep—and even if they do manage to fall asleep, a hunger pain or growling tummy can wake them up prematurely.
+Try to provide a small snack before naptime and give them time to digest before laying them down.

 Avoid Screen Time